Is It OK to Wear a Black Dress to a Wedding?

 I have worn black dresses to several weddings, but I wasn't always so sure it was ok.
 I vividly remember a wedding I went to when I first got out of college where I desperately wanted to wear a well-cut classic little black dress, but I was afraid it would be bad taste to do so.
 Instead, I wore an ill-fitting printed dress that I bought in a frenzy that morning, and spent the wedding wishing I looked as chic as the several other guests who had worn little black dresses glammed up with tasteful jewelry.

 Within the past few decades and the advent of the little black dress becoming go-to cocktail attire, the black dress became definitely acceptable as wedding wear.
-But there are types of black dresses I’d steer away from, and types of weddings when it’s not appropriate to wear a little black dress.
-Here are my thoughts on the matter.
+But there are types of black dresses I'd steer away from, and types of weddings when it's not appropriate to wear a little black dress.
+More thoughts on the matter are below.

 This pretty black and white fit and flare by Taylor is a perfect party dress!
 It has cheerful dotted pattern, so I think it's a lovely choice for a dressy or dressy casual wedding. ( It even works for daytime!)